iticek026/poc-trust-management/project/notes.md

   - [ ] total namber of robots
   - [ ] detected malicous robots
   - [ ] wasObjectFound
-- [ ] if innsufficient number of robot to tranport item, return them to base
+- [x] if innsufficient number of robot to tranport item, return them to base

+- leraders messages should be automatically accepted or not?